 This Date roll recipe will steal your heart and is perfect for any festive celebration like Christmas, Easter or Eid.
 What makes this date nut roll even amazing is that it has, no gluten, no eggs, no sugar.
 It is absolutely vegan, healthy and nutritious.
 Because it is naturally sweetened with dates and enriched with nutrients from nuts, these make a great pre-workout snack for instant energy.
 Check more benefits of dates here.

-This gluten-free date roll recipe was first shared with me by my aunt.
+These gluten-free dates roll recipe was first shared with me by my aunt.
 These are usually served at festive gatherings to greet guests.
-They are also called dates and nut roll, almond date roll or dates salami, khajoor ki barfi or khajoor roll.
+They are also called dates and nut roll, almond date roll or dates salami, dates burfi, khajoor ki barfi, or khajoor roll.

 Best Dates for Date Roll